rzeldent/esp32cam-ready/README.md

  sudo pip install platformio
  pio upgrade
 ```
-for Windows users, install Visual Studio code and install the PlatformIO plugin.
+for Windows users, install Visual Studio code, Python and install the PlatformIO plugin.
+For command line usage Python and PlatformIO-Core is sufficient.

 Clone this repository, go into the folder and type:
 ```